59 Low Growing Perennial Plants For Garden Edges and Borders

 These perky summer blooms offer the look of traditional daisies with evergreen foliage.

 Shasta Daisy looks similar to how you’d expect it, with attractive white flowers and a yellow center.
-But the advantage of this daisy variety is that their smallest size grows up to only nine inches.
+But the advantage of this daisy variety is that the smallest variety grows up to only nine inches.
+Most can top out at three feet.

 Plant Shasta Daisies in loamy soil with a neutral pH.
 You can expect them to bloom in the spring or summer and to have flowers until the fall.
-Shasta Daisies grow in USDA Zones 5-9.
+Shasta Daisies grow in zones 5-9.

 Snowdrop Anemone